USTA Southern California

 USTA Southern California, formerly known as the Southern California Tennis Association, is one of 17 sections that make up the United States Tennis Association.
 Each non-profit section represents various geographic locations around North America with the goal to support players and promote the growth of tennis across the United States.
 USTA Southern California has 40,000 members and more than 2,000 member organizations or tennis facilities.
 It consists of a staff of 32 and is headquartered on the campus of the University of California Los Angeles in Westwood, California, home of the Los Angeles Tennis Center.
-Currently, Southern California’s top junior tennis players train in Carson, California, the home to the USTA Training Center – West.
+Currently, Southern California's top junior tennis players train in Carson, California, the home to the USTA Training Center – West.
 The Southern California section includes areas from the coast of San Diego to the south to the Central Coast to the north extending to San Luis Obispo County, east to Bakersfield, and including the Inland Empire and the Coachella Valley.
 USTA Southern California works with various organizations such as the City of Angels to provide free adaptive and wheelchair tennis lessons throughout Southern California.
 Southern California resident Brad Parks is largely credited with starting the sport of wheelchair tennis in the mid-1970s after suffering a skiing accident.

 History

-The Southern California Tennis Association held its first tournament in 1887 in Santa Monica.
-The first men’s singles champion was William Henry Young, who won both tournaments contested in 1887, one at the Casa Blanca Club in Riverside, and the other at the Casino courts in Santa Monica.
+The Southern California Tennis Association held its first tournament in 1887 the Southern California Championships in Santa Monica.
+The first men's singles champion was William Henry Young, who won both tournaments contested in 1887, one at the Casa Blanca Club in Riverside, and the other at the Casino courts in Santa Monica.
 The USTA Southern California is a major sponsor of the Ojai Tennis Tournament.
-Started in 1896 by William Thacher, The Ojai continues today in Ojai’s downtown Libbey Park, a public facility where freshly squeezed Orange juice and tea are still served each afternoon during tournament matches.
+Started in 1896 by William Thacher, The Ojai continues today in Ojai's downtown Libbey Park, a public facility where freshly squeezed Orange juice and tea are still served each afternoon during tournament matches.

 The Pacific Southwest Tennis Tournament was first played at the Los Angeles Tennis Club in 1927 and won by Bill Tilden.

-In anticipation of the 1984 Olympics taking place in Los Angeles, UCLA and the SCTA combined to build a new tennis complex that would be used for the Olympic matches, the Bruins tennis team and the Los Angeles Open men’s event.
+In anticipation of the 1984 Olympics taking place in Los Angeles, UCLA and the SCTA combined to build a new tennis complex that would be used for the Olympic matches, the Bruins tennis team and the Los Angeles Open men's event.
 The SCTA, UCLA and the Los Angeles Olympic Organizing Committee combined to raise funds for the building of the Los Angeles Tennis Center.
 For many years the L.A.
 Tennis Club was the home of the Southern California Tennis Association offices before moving to the UCLA campus.

 In 1986, the SoCal Tennis Foundation was founded as the charitable arm of the USTA Southern California.
 Its mission is “To advance the enjoyment, awareness, and participation of tennis to make a positive impact on communities and the lives of people of all ages, ability, ethnicity, and economic background in Southern California.”
 In the early part of 2021, USTA Southern California announced the hiring of former Pete Sampras and Roger Federer coach Paul Annacone to help develop top junior players into future pros.